How to Overcome Colonoscopy Fears

 Let’s face it, getting a colorectal exam is at the bottom of most of our “to-do” lists.

-“There is no question that the fear of the unknown, the embarrassment of an examination, and the common myth of the pain associated with the treatment of rectal problems deters many patients from seeking help,” says Eytan A. Irwin, MD, FACS, FASCRS, Virtua chief of the department of colon and rectal surgery.
+“There is no question that the fear of the unknown, the embarrassment of an examination, and the common myth of the pain associated with the treatment of rectal problems deters many patients from seeking help,” says Eytan A. Irwin, MD, FACS, FASCRS, Virtua chief of the section of colorectal surgery.

 Correct colorectal health misconceptions